antoine-rocher/HODDIES/README.md

 # HODDIES

 **HODDIES** is a Python toolkit to generate mock galaxy catalogs based on Halo Occupation Distribution (HOD) model.
-It also provide a tools to fit HOD models on data.
+It also provides tools to fit HOD models on data.

 ![HOD cartoon](https://github.com/antoine-rocher/HODDIES/blob/main/HOD_cartoon.png)